microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ### Important Note

-This works on both Windows and Linux, but is currently limited to x64 architectures.
+This works on both Windows and Linux but is currently limited to x64 architectures.
 Working on getting others, but we also welcome contributions.

-## Known Limitations
+## Framework Known Limitations

 ### PEI, DXE, SMM